"DARK SAYINGS" OR "SECRETS" FOUND IN THE BIBLE

 of these great truths, how mislead, yea, how absurd and silly are those

 who have asked, Is God dead?
-The Lord said of this thing:
+The Lord said of this:

 "For the LORD shall rise up as in mount Perazim,